MND Australia

 • funeral planning and your digital legacy

-Planning ahead involves thinking and talking about death and dying, and many people find these kinds of conversations uncomfortable or upsetting.
-Trusted information can help support you in dealing with what lies ahead, and plays an important role in making sure your wishes are known and respected.
+Planning ahead involves thinking and talking about death and dying.
+Many people find these kinds of conversations uncomfortable or upsetting.
+Trusted information can help support you to deal with what lies ahead.
+Having the right information can help make sure your wishes are known and respected.

-If you feel ready, we recommend reading through the guide with the support of your carer, family, MND Advisor or a member of your healthcare team to find information that is relevant to you.
+If you feel ready, read through the guide with the support of your carer, family, MND Advisor or a member of your healthcare team.

-• ways to make having difficult conversations easier, such as how to start talking about MND with someone
+• ways to have difficult conversations, such as how to start talking about MND and end of life with someone

-• how to release tension and work through emotions by having conversations with family and children
+• how to release tension and work through emotions by talking with family and children

 • things you can expect as MND progresses, such as changes to movement, breathing, speech and communication